mike182uk/lamp-vagrant-chef-solo/README.md

 Once Vagrant has done its stuff, if you navigate to `http://10.10.10.2/` in a browser you should see the default Apache welcome page.

-To install QA + static analysis tools (from the VM or host if you have composer installed globally):
+To install QA + static analysis tools (from the host):

 ```
 composer install --prefer-dist